Frequently Asked Questions

 The Driving and Vehicle Standards Agency recognises that even very good drivers make the occasional minor mistake.
 You do not need to be perfect to pass your driving test!

-Most driving instructors work as ‘sole traders’ which means working alone and without employing anyone else to do the teaching.
-Some driving instructors who struggle to find work take out franchise contracts with big companies such as the AA, BSM, RED, Bill Plant, and others but they do not work for those companies — in other words, they are not employed by them — they are subcontractors.
+Most driving instructor work as ‘sole traders’ which means working alone and without employing anyone else to do the teaching.
+Some driving instructor who struggle to find work take out franchise contracts with big companies such as the AA, BSM, RED, Bill Plant, and others but they do not work for those companies — in other words, they are not employed by them — they are subcontractors.

-Although those companies advertise themselves as driving schools, they do not give driving lessons — the instructors do, so, those companies are not really driving schools — they are learner driver referral agencies.
-You — the customer, are the employer of driving instructors.
+Although those companies advertise themselves as driving schools, they do not give driving lessons — the instructor do, so, those companies are not really driving schools — they are learner driver referral agencies.
+You — the customer, are the employer of driving instructor.
 You hire and fire them.
 When you pass your driving test and you want to sing the praises of your instructor, you would do better to praise your instructor — not the driving school, otherwise, the driving school receives all the credit and your instructor receives nothing in return.
 If someone says “I passed with BSM (or other)” they actually did not — they passed with their instructor.
 BSM (or other) did not teach them — their instructor did.

 If you want to learn to drive safely and enjoy the learning it is better for you to pay good fees to a good instructor.
 Ask an instructor how they can help you to achieve your goal.
 Ask them which DSA grade they have.
 If you immediately ask an instructor how much they charge, they might think that you are interested only in how much it costs and not in what the instructor can do for you.
 You shouldn’t expect something for nothing — this service is expensive for the instructor to deliver.
 There has to be give and take — if you want to learn to drive, you should accept that it is not free and it is not cheap.